carbon-language/carbon-lang/llvm/docs/LangRef.rst

     On an argument, this attribute indicates that the function does not write through this pointer argument, even though it may write to the memory that the pointer points to.
+``writeonly``
+    On a function, this attribute indicates that the function may write to but does not read from memory.

+    On an argument, this attribute indicates that the function may write to but does not read through this pointer argument (even though it may read from the memory that the pointer points to).
 ``argmemonly``
     This attribute indicates that the only memory accesses inside function are loads and stores from objects pointed to by its pointer-typed arguments,